-Announcing the 3rd Annual Scott Street Five String Finals!
+4th edition of the Scott Street Five String Finals

-These finalists will be competing live on the CarMax Family Stage at the Richmond Folk Festival on Saturday, October 14th, 2017.
-Winners in each division will receive a handsome crystal trophy, a demo recording session at In Your Ear Studios, and a $1000 cash prize.
+The following finalists competed live on the CarMax Family Stage at the Richmond Folk Festival on Saturday, October 14th, 2017.
+Winners in each division received a handsome crystal trophy, a demo recording session at In Your Ear Studios, and a $1000 cash prize.
 Runners up receive $600 with $400 for third place.

 - Taylor Parks (13) Bloxom, VA